 Idli Recipe (Soft Idli)

 Idli is a popular South Indian recipe that is soft, fluffy, and very easy to cook.
-It is a healthy rice recipe made with fermented rice and urad dal (black gram) and is perfect for breakfast.
+It is a healthy rice recipe made with fermented batter of rice and urad dal (black gram) and is perfect for breakfast.
 Idlis are tasty and nutritious because it is steamed instead of fried.
-This dish is served with sambar (a lentil soup) and coconut chutney.
+This steamed rice cake dish is served with sambar (a lentil stew) and coconut chutney.
 The fermentation process makes them idli soft and airy.
-If you want to try an easy and healthy rice recipe, idli is a great choice.
-Follow this step by step Soft Idli recipe instructions.
+If you want to try an healthy and easy Indian rice recipe for breakfast, idli recipe is a great choice.
+Follow these step-by-step Soft Idli recipe instructions with photos to prepare perfectly cooked idlis every time.

 Idli dish on a plate